 - Rule of thumb is to go up one size compared to regular shoe size unless the size guide says otherwise.

 Remember that kids, younger as well as older kids, should always wear skate protection when cruising around.
-Some roller blades for kids include a complete set of skate protection with knee and elbow pads, wrist guards and a helmet.
+Some rollerblades for kids include a complete set of skate protection with knee and elbow pads, wrist guards and a helmet.
 If there’s no safety gear included as a bundled solution, you can find a lot of protective gear in various colors and variants on our website.
-Being fully geared up does not only ensure that your kid is well-protected, but the equipment will also make your kid feel more safe and this way speed up the learning process.
+Being fully geared up does not only ensure that your kid is well-protected, but the equipment will also make your kid feel safer and this will speed up the learning process.

-If you still have questions about rollerblades or doubts about which type of kid’s skate you should choose, you can read about similarities and differences between inline skates for kids and roller skates in our guide to buying kid’s skates.
+If you still have questions about rollerblades for kids or doubts about which type of kids skate you should choose, you can read about similarities and differences between inline skates for kids and roller skates in our guide to buying kid’s skates.